More on impact ›

-Nuclear Physics welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Nuclear Physics welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, Hypothesis and Theory, Mini Review, Original Research, Perspective, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Nuclear Physics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.